shoaibazadc/TryHackMe-Progress/rooms/03-soc-l1-alert-triage/writeup.md

 **Learning Objectives:**
 - Familiarise with the concept of SOC alerts
-- Explore alert fields, statuses and classifications
+- Explore alert fields, statuses, and classifications
 - Learn how to perform alert triage as an L1 analyst
 - Practice with real alerts and SOC workflows